Our Mission: To do as much good as we can, for as many as possible!

 Jolene

 Jolene, a 3yr old Hereford heifer, was rescued from a dairy farm in Indiana as a calf.
-As she matured to a full grown cow, her owners could no longer care for her so she was fostered to Belladonna Rescue & Sanctuary in West Lafayette, IN.
+As she matured to a full grown cow, her owners could no longer care for her so she was fostered at Belladonna Rescue & Sanctuary in West Lafayette, IN.
 Belladonna reached out to us and though the efforts of our amazing volunteers, we arranged transportation for Jolene and welcomed her into our sanctuary with open arms!

 • Peggy